oaattia/role-playing-game/README.md

  <img src="http://i.imgur.com/OfSzSUh.png" />

 ### FrontEnd App ( ReactJS )
-- React single page app to consume the api points, the folder called `public` and it's added in the directory root file
+- React single page app to consume the api points, the folder called `public` and it's added in the directory root file, the idea will be that we will send a request to the auth endpoints and then get the token and save it in (localStorage or sessionStorage ), then we will proceed with other endpoints after that .

+***Note that it's not completed as i didn't have time***

 #### Requirements
 - nodejs